(Letter Published in The Creation Research Society Quarterly, Vol. 19, June, 1982)

 AIG deleted web address of article that questioned “Chinese Characters and Genesis”

-QUESTION: Why Did AIG delete the URL below?
-And why doesn't AIG engage the actual article itself instead of this fellow's brief letter?
+Question: Why Did AIG delete the URL below?
+(Link) And why doesnʼt AIG engage the actual article itself instead of this fellowʼs brief letter?

 “This letter comes from…a professing Christian…who…refers to an infidel web site…[which claims] Christians [are] misusing the studies of Chinese writing to show that the Chinese people had a common history with other people, right back to Creation, the Garden of Eden, the Fall and the Flood, etc…His letter is printed entire, apart from a deleted URL (our clearly stated feedback rules do not allow advertising of other web sites).”